 There are several controls in the Reflection section of the Materials panel:

 The left sphere has 30% reflection level, the right sphere reflects automatically, according to the Fresnel’s formula.
-The reflection level is defined by the angle and by the index of refraction, which is defined in the Refraction section below.
-There is a lot of information about Fresnel reflection in the Internet, there are tables of refraction indicies for various materials and other useful things that may help to achieve better results.
+The reflection level is defined by the angle and by the index of refraction, which is defined in the Surface section below.
+There is a lot of information about Fresnel reflection in the Internet, there are tables of refraction indices for various materials and other useful things that may help to achieve better results.

 Blurred reflection may be really useful for rendering brushed metal and similar materials.
 See the image below: